While on Leave

 |Plan D||Plan E|

 Your benefit premiums for Extended Disability Benefits, Life Insurance, Accidental Death & Dismemberment and Extended Health Care, (Drugs, Other Medical Services and Supplies and Travel Emergencies)* are waived by ASEBP when you are approved for EDB.
 They are based on the coverage you have at the end of the 90-day elimination period.
-You may be responsible for covering premiums for Dental Care and Vision Care benefits.
+If you have Dental Care and Vision Care benefits, you may be responsible for covering premiums.
 Check with your employer to see who is responsible for paying premiums.

 - In rare cases, coverage for Extended Health Care, Dental Care and Vision Care are not guaranteed to last through your entire EDB leave.